 What if the Posting Specified Years of Experience?

-Format your resume well enough that reader can easily do the math.
+Format your employment dates well enough that your readers can easily do the math.
 You can see a helpful formatting template here.

 Show Your Progressively Responsible Experience

 In addition, make it easy for recruiters to see that you have had progressively responsible experience.
 You’ll find a helpful sample resume here.
 Look at how each job entailed more responsibility than the previous job.

 Recruiters and hiring managers read your resume looking for the answer to two basic questions: “Can this person do the job?
 Will this person do the job?”
 Put that way, their needs are pretty simple.